 Luis Felipe 'Pipo' Derani is a Brazilian racing driver who achieved notable success in the sports car racing on the international level.

 His most successful year so far was 2016 when he won two greatest North American endurance races - Daytona 24 Hours and Sebring 12 Hours.
-He repeated a victory at Sebring in 2018.
+He repeated victories at Sebring in 2018 and 2019.

 Derani was also successful in the FIA World Endurance Championship, finishing third in the LMP2 standings in 2015 and scoring GTE Pro class podium at Le Mans 24 Hours in 2017.